Azure-Samples/service-fabric-managed-identity/README.md

 - csharp
 products:
 - dotnet
-description: Samples showcasing how to used Managed Identity service with Service Fabric
+description: "Samples showcasing how to used Managed Identity service with Service Fabric."
 urlFragment: service-fabric-managed-identity

 author: athinanthny